mesosphere/dcos-docs-site/pages/1.11/installing/oss/custom/node-cluster-health-check/index.md

 ---
 layout: layout.pug
 navigationTitle:  Node and Cluster Health Checks
-excerpt:
+excerpt: Creating node and cluster health checks
 title: Node and Cluster Health Checks
 menuWeight: 1000
 ---

 Node and cluster health checks provide information about your cluster, including available ports, Mesos agent status, and IP detect script validation.
 A health check is a shell command that reports the status of a DC/OS cluster or node via its exit code.
 You can write your own custom health checks or use the predefined checks.

 # Predefined Health Checks
 DC/OS includes a set of predefined builtin health checks for DC/OS core components.
 These builtin checks include: